miticollo/poc-anfora/README.md

 - Partially reverting sub-experiment writings on the file system
 - Partially handling third-party writings (e.g., application permissions)

+### Supported devices

+:warning: **This PoC is designed for iPhone X with iOS 16.3.1.**

+This means that IT DOESN'T WORK on other iDevices.
+Because Appium sometimes taps the screen using coordinates.
+[They are hardcoded](./src/anfora/sub_experiments.py#L34-L46) to adapt this PoC to your iPhone you can change these coordinates.

 ## How to run

 1. Clone this project